awesomemotive/WP-Mail-SMTP/readme.txt

 1. Install WP Mail SMTP by WPForms either via the WordPress.org plugin repository or by uploading the files to your server.
 (See instructions on [how to install a WordPress plugin](http://www.wpbeginner.com/beginners-guide/step-by-step-guide-to-install-a-wordpress-plugin-for-beginners/))
 2. Activate WP Mail SMTP by WPForms.
 3. Navigate to the Settings area of WP Mail SMTP in the WordPress admin.
-4. Choose your SMTP option (SMTP.com, Brevo (formerly Sendinblue), Mailgun SMTP, SendGrid SMTP, Postmark, SparkPost, Gmail SMTP, or Other SMTP) and follow the instructions to set it up.
+4. Choose your SMTP option (SendLayer, SMTP.com, Brevo (formerly Sendinblue), Gmail SMTP, Mailgun SMTP, SendGrid SMTP, Postmark, SparkPost, SMTP2GO, or Other SMTP) and follow the instructions to set it up.
 5. Need more help?
 Get support with [WP Mail SMTP PRO](https://wpmailsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme).

 == Frequently Asked Questions ==